gabetucker2/gostack/README.md

 <h3>Position</h3>

- This is an enum intended so that the programmer can easily tell functions the intended target cards.
+ This is an enum intended to make it easy to inform functions of the intended target cards.

  Take care to note that some functions do not support certain enum types (supported enum types are documented in function API).
-For instance, it wouldn't make sense for you to get the Index of a set of cards interspersed throughout a stack, but it would make sense for you to Extract a set of cards interspersed throughout a stack.
+For instance, it wouldn't make sense for you to call `stack.Index()` on a set of cards interspersed throughout a stack, but it would make sense for you to call `stack.Extract()` on set of cards interspersed throughout a stack.

  > ***Position*** *[enum]*
  >> *SampleConstant*
- >>> *The Type of the variable that needs to be passed into the function utilizing this constant*
+ >>> *The type of the variable (called posData) that needs to be passed into the function utilizing this constant*
+ >>> *For instance, if you input POSITION_SLICE, you would need to pass a Slice struct to your posData parameter*
  >>
  >> Position_First
  >>> *NONE*